AndriiOshtuk/MDN-DIY-mini-blog/README.md

 ## Overview

-This is a simple blog powered by Django framework.
+This is a simple blog built with Python and Django.

 ## Features
 * There are models for blogger, post, comment